shivharis/turtlebot3_wiki/docs/source/bringup.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

 ..
-WARNING:: Follow the instructions by focusing on which platform should carry out the commands, for example, `TurtleBot3 SBC` or ` Remote PC`.
+WARNING:: Follow the instructions and do at the TurtleBot3 SBC.

 ..
 WARNING:: Check if the IP addresses on each devices are set correctly.